 - Access to data is critical—companies increasingly need to integrate information from multiple data sources, often from third parties.
 MBDH will work to facilitate the establishment of synergistic data sources of interest to the business community and in consultation with industry collaborators.

-MGI estimates that by 2018, the U.S. alone could face a shortage of 140,000 to 190,000 people with deep analytical skills as well as 1.5 million managers and analysts with the know-how to use the analysis of big data to make effective decisions in businesses.1 The BAS as well as the broader MBDH will complement existing Big Data Science and Business Analytics programs across the Midwest by offering focused education and training workshops, short courses, annual symposia targeting business practitioners and executives to highlight best practices, to assist in developing big data analytics capabilities within the firm.
+MGI estimates that by 2018, the U.S. alone could face a shortage of 140,000 to 190,000 people with deep analytical skills as well as 1.5 million managers and analysts with the know-how to use the analysis of big data to make effective decisions in businesses.1 The Business Analytics Community, as well as the broader MBDH, will complement existing Big Data Science and Business Analytics programs across the Midwest by offering focused education and training workshops, short courses, annual symposia targeting business practitioners and executives to highlight best practices, to assist in developing big data analytics capabilities within the firm.